awfuldynne/data-512-a3/README.md

 ##### RQ1: Sentiment Over Time

 In this research question I want to explore if the overall sentiment of tech workers on mental health has improved from the 2014 survey to the 2016 survey.
-Singletary et al. determined that 13-year old children tended to perceive being healthy as meaning physical well-being as opposed to mental well-being [[6]](#references).
+Singletary et al. determined that 13-year old children tended to perceive being healthy as meaning physical well-being as opposed to mental well-being [[6]](#References).
 From the survey results, I will use the questions for believed negative consequences for discussing a physical or mental ailment with your employer to evaluate my hypothesis that the perception of consequences for discussing a physical health issue are seen as less likely to be negative than discussing a mental health issue.
+I believe that technology workers will share this same perception.

 **H1a:** More negative perception of discussing mental health.

-Given the findings of Singletary et al., I also hypothesize that it is unlikely that how people perceive the consequences of discussing mental illness with their employer has changed between the two surveys.
+Given the findings of Singletary et al., I also hypothesize that how people perceive the consequences of discussing mental illness with their employer has not changed between the two surveys.

 **H1b:** Perception of discussing physical/mental health between surveys hasn't changed.

 ##### RQ2: Benefit Coverage Increase

+For my second research question, I want to examine if there has been an increase in coverage of mental health benefits among tech workers.
+As this study is primarily made up of individuals in the United States, I believe that coverage will have increased due to benefits from The Affordable Care Act as many millions of people have gained healthcare from this bill. [[7]](#References)

+**H2a:** Increase in percent of tech workers with mental health benefits.

 ### Data Sets